-In this article, we go over some important guidelines about the types and sizes of the tile, installation concerns, durability, and, of course, cleaning and maintenance.
+In this article, we go over some important guidelines about the types and sizes of ceramic tile, installation concerns, durability, and, of course, cleaning and maintenance.

 The glass coating fired onto the surface of some ceramic tiles is referred to as the glaze.
 This protective layer makes the tile water and stain-proof.